A sunny afternoon for Ryan

 Music lovers will remember the brilliant performances by Calderdale star Ryan O’Donnell and the cast of Sunny Afternoon at Brighouse Arts Festival.

-The one-off show came in between performances of the award-winning musical, which is about Ray Davies and The Kinks at Bradford’s Alhambra Theatre last year.
+The one-off show came in between run of the award-winning musical, which is about Ray Davies and The Kinks, at Bradford’s Alhambra Theatre last year.

 If you decided just to go to the Brighouse performance now is your chance to see the musical in full.